JoshGibsonUOH/ArchOSC-Lab1/README.md

 <div class="container mt-5">
     <div class="alert alert-danger" role="alert">
         <strong>Important!</strong>
-        <p>- And Remember this too!(Make sure your password is at least 12 characters long, has capital letters, numbers and symbols, this will again keep your VM safe.) </p>
+        <p>And Remember this too!(Make sure your password is at least 12 characters long, has capital letters, numbers and symbols, this will again keep your VM safe.) </p>
     </div>
 </div>